rubrikinc/rubrik-powershell-sdk/docs/powershell/inputs/VsphereOnDemandSnapshotInput.md

 ### VsphereOnDemandSnapshotInput
-Input for taking on demand snapshot of vSphere virtual machine.
+Input for tqaking on demand snapshot of vSphere virtual machine.

 - config: BaseOnDemandSnapshotConfigInput
   - Configuration for the on-demand snapshot.